kiboschool/course-programming-1/src/lessons/data_structures/basics_of_dicts.md

 0
 ```

-> **_TODO:_** As an exercise, use get to write histogram more concisely.
+> **Try it yourself** As an exercise, use `get` to write the histogram more concisely.
 You should be able to eliminate the if statement.

 ## Global Variables with Dicts
 We recall from Lesson 6.1 that we discussed global variables and how to change them.
 If a global variable refers to a mutable value, you can modify the value without declaring the variable: